 The development is not expected to affect any densely populated areas.
-The site is located within the centre of Dromahair.
-Given the scale of the development and the implementation of best practice guidelines, it is unlikely that there will be negative impacts to these areas from the construction of the proposed development.
-Impact on road users as a result of the proposed development is unlikely considering the scale of the proposed development any additional increase in traffic as a result of the development will be minimal.
+The town centre is located 0.7 km south west of the site.
+It is unlikely that there will be negative impacts to these areas from the construction of the proposed development due to its scale and the implementation of best practice guidelines.
+Given the size and scale of the development there is not likely to be any significant impact on road users as a result of the proposed development.
+The additional increase in traffic as a result of the development will be minimal.